September 11, 2018

 The official offer letter is not actually a legally binding document but rather expresses your intent to follow through with the transaction.

 As with any private sale, price, terms and closing date are all on the table between the two parties.

 Getting all your advisers in one place to review the financials and various aspects of the transition will leave little room for error in the long run.

 Outline asset purchase agreement

 In the case of a partnership or merger, it’s important to determine who is going to pay for marketing, any staffing conflicts, and whether the doctors will be paid based on collections or a percentage of the practice.

 Complete practice loan

-This is where all the terms and conditions that need to happen in order for the purchase and sale to go through, including timeframe of sale and final asking price.
+This is all the terms and conditions that need to happen for the purchase and sale to go through, including the timeframe of sale and final asking price.